kiraoyd/terraform_practice_2023/README.md

 8. just apply -> stage/webserver-cluster

 We don't have to run init and apply on the prod webserver-cluster, while the stage is running

+# Github actions workflow

+Make sure your github access token has the right permissions to create or update workflows:

+1. Logon to github
+2. Settings --> Developer Settings --> Personal Access Tokens
+3. Geneate a new basic token with a "workflow" scope